 STEP 4 – Proving The Dough

-If you are wanting to bake them the next morning then cover with the oiled clingfilm and put them in the fridge.
+- If you are wanting to bake them the next morning then cover the filled muffin tray with the oiled clingfilm and put them in the fridge and if you are freezing them then freeze the slices on a flat baking tray loose for an hour before putting in a stout plastic/tupperware container and freezing for up to a month.

 STEP 5 – Baking The Cinnamon Rolls